lindosystems/lindoapi.jl/README.md

 			sum(x[i,j] for i in 1:n if i != k) == 1)
 ```

 **Note:** The `@NLconstraint` macro does not support any matrix vector multiplication or dot product.
-The `sum` function however works just like the @constraint and constraint constrainers are also available.
+The `sum` function however works just like the @constraint and constraint containers are also available.

 ###  Objectives

-To attach an objective to a model, use the macros `@objective` and `@NLobjective` objective can be used.
+To attach an objective to a model, use either the macros `@objective` or `@NLobjective`.

 `@NLobjective(model, sense, expr)`

 `sense`: Lindoapi.jl  supports `Min` and `Max`

-`expr`: The objective expression is expressed just as the constraints are such as for both types of objective functions the `sum` and `prod` functions are both supported.
+`expr`: The objective expression is expressed just as the constraints are.
+For both types of objectives, the `sum` and `prod` functions are supported.
 For `@objective` matrix vector multiplication, and dot products are supported.

 ```julia
 @objective(